husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

-# Crossplay (playing with console players)
+# Crossplay (Console / Game Pass)
 **Note**: Crossplay on ARM architecture is currently experimental (thanks to **@bitdo1**).

 During setup you will be asked if crossplay should be enabled or disabled.

+If you'd like to enable / disable this after the first setup, you can change it by rerunning the setup script.
 You will need to restart the server for this to take effect using `valheim_server restart `

-If you'd like to enable / disable this after the first setup, you can change it by rerunning the setup script.

 After crossplay has been enabled, the join procedure is the same as normal using `IP:port`, however you can now also join by using a 6 digit code which can be found in the logs after the server has started (using the `valheim_server logs-live` command).
 Example log message:
 `Session "My Valheim server" with join code 295265 and IP 12.34.56.78:2456 is active with 0 player(s)`

+**Note:**  Do keep in mind that the join code will change every time the server is restarted!